hbs-rcs/hbsgrid-docs/docs/menulaunch.md

     24 CPUs allocated to interactive jobs at any given time.

--   Interactive jobs are limited to 12 CPUs on the short_int queue, or 4 CPUs for the long_int qeueue.
+-   Interactive jobs are limited to 12 CPUs on the short_int queue, or 4 CPUs for the long_int queue.

 As a practical example of these limits, if you try request 12 CPUs and runtime greater than 24 hours the system will not be able to meet your